anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 a hardware security module (HSM).

 There are many ways to organize the PKI that is used to sign vouchers.
-{{I-D.ietf-anima-masa-considerations, Section 2}} describes a number of different scenarios.
+{{?I-D.ietf-anima-masa-considerations, Section 2}} describes a number of different scenarios.
 In some of them, there are long-term keys kept offline, implementing a certification authority.
 This can be as complicated as an FIPS-certified resin filled HSM, or as simple as a USB key stored in a locked cabinet.